 The American Bison exhibit is located down Olmsted Walk across from Panda Plaza.

 Asia Trail is located across from Africa Trail.
-Visitors can see giant pandas, red pandas, Asian small-clawed otters, fishing cats, clouded leopards and sloth bears.
+Visitors can see red pandas, Asian small-clawed otters, fishing cats, clouded leopards and sloth bears.